axsh/openvnet/docs/InstallGuide.md

     }

 - **host** : The private IP address of the vnmgr node.
 - **port** : The port number for the ZeroMQ connection.
-If the vnmgr process is run on the same node as vna or webapi, specify a different value from vna and webapi.
+If the vnmgr process is run on the same node as vna o
-- **public** : The public IP address if exist.

-### Setup vna

 Modify the following section in /etc/openvnet/vna.conf on the node.